garris/ember-backstop/README.md

 Tests should pass now.

-### If your screenshots are blank
-Take a look at your test network calls.
-Are you seeing `UnrecognizedURLError` errors?
-If so, there may be an issue with a middleware addon dependency loading too early.
-Try ensuring any server dependencies don't block proxy requests to `/backstop/**`.
-Post the issue [here](https://github.com/garris/ember-backstop/issues) and let us know!

 ### View the most recent BackstopJS test report
 You can always view the last test run report by running `ember backstop-report` in another window.